Food Storage Tips and Hacks To Reduce Food Waste

-- Collect your leftover vegetable scraps (including peelings, stalks, and leaves) in a large reusable freezer bag.
+- Collect your leftover vegetable scraps (including peelings, stalks, and leaves) in a large reusable freezer bag to turn into a stock.
 Once you have enough simply put them in your crock pot along with some herbs and spices.
 Onions, carrots, celery, and garlic are key ingredients.
 Things like bell peppers, green onions, and mushrooms contribute additional flavors.

 Plan Ahead To Avoid Food Waste

 Planning meals is one of the best ways to reduce food waste.
 Not only does it enable you to use ingredients you have on hand, it makes shopping more efficient.
 Creating a list of meals can also help ensure that leftovers are used in subsequent meals.
 Proper food storage goes hand in hand, the better you store your food, the less you will waste.